kashishkumar/kashishkumar/README.md

 I believe that my strongest attributes are intuitive thinking, the ability to understand from different perspectives and an independent self-drive to work on valuable and interesting things.
 I am a curious polymath seeking to apply ideas from one field to the other by working in unexplored intersections.

-- 🔭 I’m currently working on Online Course Creation on AI & ML at upGrad
+- 🔭 I’m currently working as a Data Scientist at ExxonMobil
 - 👯 I’m looking to collaborate on online teaching, mentoring, content creation related to Data Science and AI
 - 🤔 I’m looking for help with finding a new job
 - 💬 Ask me about Artificial Intelligence, Programming, Structural Engineering, Books, Yoga